osTicket/roadmap/README.md

 # osTicket Public Roadmap

-In this repository, you can find the [official osTicket public roadmap](https://github.com/osticket/roadmap/projects/1).
+In this repository, you can find the [official osTicket public roadmap](https://github.com/orgs/osTicket/projects/2).
 Learn about what features we're working on, what stage they're in, and when we expect to have them available.
 Have any questions or comments about items on the roadmap?
-Join the discussion over on the [osTicket Community Forum](https://forum.osticket.com/).
+Join the [discussion](https://github.com/osTicket/roadmap/discussions)!

 The roadmap repository is for communicating osTicket’s roadmap.
-Issues are currrently limited to core collaborators only - with plans to open discussions to the public in the near future.
+Issues are currently limited to core collaborators only however, community feedback is welcomed in the roadmap [discussions](https://github.com/osTicket/roadmap/discussions).

 ## Guide to the roadmap

-Every item on the roadmap is an issue, with a label that indicates each of the following:

-- A **release phase** that describes the next expected phase of the roadmap item.
-See below for a guide to [release phases](#release-phases).
-- Once a feature is delivered, the **shipped** label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant changelog.

-## Release phases

-Release phases indicate the stages that a feature goes through, from early testing to general availability.

-- **alpha:** *Primarily for testing and feedback*\
-Limited availability, features still under heavy development, and subject to change.
-Not for ready for production use

-- **beta:** *Publicly available in full or limited capacity*\
-Features mostly complete and documented.
-Timeline and requirements for GA usually published.

-- **ga:** *Generally available to all users*\
-Ready for production use and fully documented.

-Some of the features may still be in the exploratory stages, and have no timeframe available.
-These are included in the roadmap only for early feedback.
-These are marked as follows:

-- **in design:**\
-Feature in discovery phase.
-Development is planned, but are still figuring out _how_.

-- **exploring:**\
-Feature under consideration.
-We are considering building this feature, and gathering feedback on it.

-## Roadmap stages
+osTicket 2.0 is being developed in cycles where we have a set period of time to complete the assigned projects for each cycle.
+After each cycle, we will have a short cooldown phase to plan for the next cycle as well as address issues in the legacy codebase.

 The roadmap is arranged on a project board to give a sense for how far out each item is on the horizon.
-Every product or feature is added to a particular project board column according to the quarter in which it is expected to ship next.
 Be sure to read the [disclaimer](#disclaimer) below since the roadmap is subject to change, especially further out on the timeline.

-You'll also find an **Exploratory** column, which is used in conjunction with the **in design** and **exploring** release phase labels for when no timeframe is yet available.
+Every item on the roadmap is an issue that represents a project, with a status that tracks the progress of each project.

+- A **phase** describes the status of the roadmap item's progress.
+See below for a guide to [phases](#roadmap-phases).
+- Once a feature has been completed, it will move to the **Done** phase and the issue will be closed.
+- Projects that were not completed within the set timeframe will be closed and moved back to the **Todo** phase for reevaluation and will become a project for a future cycle.

+## Roadmap phases

+Phases indicate the development stages that a feature goes through.

+- **R&D:** *Feature for Upcoming Cycle*\
+The feature is scheduled to be worked on in the next upcoming cycle.
+During this phase, the Assignee for the Issue is planning out how they will complete this project as well as the proposed Scope of the project.

+- **Pitched:** *In Discussion With Developers*\
+At this phase, the Assignee will present their proposed plan for completing the project to the other developers.
+Through this discussion, we will decide if any changes need to be made to the project plan.

+- **Scope:** *Project Plan is Complete*\
+In this phase, the project is completely scoped out with a clear game plan in place to be completed in the upcoming cycle.

+- **Coding:** *Development In Progress*\
+The development cycle is in progress, and the project is actively being worked on.

+- **Review:** *Pull Requests Made*\
+The assigned developer has completed the project and created a Pull Request to be reviewed, revised, and merged.

+- **Done:** *All Pull Requests Merged*\
+All relevant Pull Requests for this project have been merged and the feature is complete.

+Features that are not currently part of a cycle will have a status of **Todo** or **Dreams**.

+- **Todo:** *Features We Must Have*\
+Issues in this category are features that are essential to the codebase that must be completed.

+- **Dreams:** *New Features We Would Like to Have*\
+This phase is for features we do not currently have that we would like to work on once we have completed all of the Todo's.
+Additionally, a developer may choose to work through one of these items during Cooldown phases.

 ## Disclaimer